Alicia L. Culleiton, DNP, RN, CNEAssistant Clinical Professor

 Diploma, RN, Citizen's General Hospital School of Nursing, 1992

-Dr. Alicia Culleiton joined the School of Nursing as an adjunct clinical educator in 2007, and transitioned into the role of an Assistant Professor in August 2008.
+Dr. Alicia Culleiton joined the School of Nursing as an adjunct clinical educator in 2007, and transitioned into the role of an Assistant Clinical Professor in August 2009.
 Her scholarship interests include at-risk students for NCLEX- RN failure, student remediation, and clinical teaching pedagogies for both educators and practicing clinicians.
 Dr. Culleiton has maintained the NLN CNE (Certified Nurse Educator) credentials since 2007.
 For academic nurse educators, the CNE establishes nursing education as a specialty area of practice and creates a means for Dr. Culleiton to demonstrate her expertise in this role.
-It also communicates to students, peers, and the academic and health care communities that the highest standards of teaching excellence are being met.
+It also communicates to students and the academic and health care communities that the highest standards of teaching excellence are being met.

 Dr. Culleiton received her BSN from The Catholic University of America, her MSN in nursing administration and nursing education from the Indiana State University of Pennsylvania, and her DNP from Chatham University.

 Dr. Culleiton has been a nurse for 20 years and has extensive practice experience in emergency medicine/trauma, and a variety of critical care settings.
-Before coming to Duquesne, Dr. Culleiton taught in a diploma school of nursing in the Pittsburgh area, and currently teaches in Duquesne's BSN and DNP programs.

 Critical Care Nursing